khval/BetterFakeMode/README.md

 * Too often AmigaOS4.1 thinks screens are true color screens when they are planar screens.

-* AmigaOS 4.1 does not allow you to use "Screen -> BitMap" is only "Screen -> RastPort -> BitMap"
+* AmigaOS 4.1 does not allow you to use "Screen -> BitMap" is only "Screen -> RastPort -> BitMap" (Old programs might crash if they poke into Screen -> BitMap)

 # Current status.